wisermaclab/wisermaclab.github.io/index.md

 <div class="columns">
    <div class="column">
- 🧪 Our Research Group
+ <h1>🧪 Our Research Group </h1>

-The Wireless System Research Group (WiSeR) at McMaster University (previously WiSeR@UH) conducts research of social impacts on a variety of communication, networking, data analytics and system issues in Cyber Physical Systems and social networks.
+<p>The Wireless System Research Group (WiSeR) at McMaster University (previously WiSeR@UH) conducts research of social impacts on a variety of communication, networking, data analytics and system issues in Cyber Physical Systems and social networks.</p>

-Our focus is on advancing the fundamental understanding and development of efficient robust solutions.
-Our projects span core system building blocks, data and network management tools and services, mathematical principles, and application of wireless communication and networking to scientific, industrial and health-care disciplines.
+<p>Our focus is on advancing the fundamental understanding and development of efficient robust solutions.
+Our projects span core system building blocks, data and network management tools and services, mathematical principles, and application of wireless communication and networking to scientific, industrial and health-care disciplines.</p>

-Our research has been supported by NSERC, NSF, UH GEAR, and DURIP.
+<p>Our research has been supported by NSERC, NSF, UH GEAR, and DURIP.</p>
  </div>
  <div class="column">
 🔬 Active Projects